Jevi-Waugh/PH-AML/README.md

 Update
 This is an active paper/project that I am currently working on at the moment.
 28/02/2025
-* SVM is currently giving 100% accuracy which looks to good to be true but it could be true.
+* SVM is currently giving 100% accuracy which looks to good to be true.
 * I  will use dimensionality reduction to visualise the decision boundary and plot it as a I have only 4 features
 * this will allow me to see if SVM really did really seperate sphere and torus
 * and if it did, then that's really great progress with small similar data